eugenelee0420/House-forum/README.md

 Used to store information of individual forums

+Must have one and only one inter-house forum, where members of all houses can access.
+The record of the inter-house forum will have hId set to `NULL`

+Each house must only have 1 forum

 Field Name | Data Type (Size) | Constraints
 ----- | ----- | -----
 fId | char(3) | `PRIMARY KEY`